Cristianetaniguti/Reads2Map/README.md

 sbatch slurm_main.sh
 ```

-Or, for store the metadata and cache in a mysql database (see also [cromwell-cli](https://github.com/lmtani/cromwell-cli) to easy access to metadata):
+Or, for store the metadata and cache in a MySQL database (see also [cromwell-cli](https://github.com/lmtani/cromwell-cli) to easy access to metadata):

 ```
 # Open mySQL cointainer